jonathanmelville/craft-instagram-basic-display/README.md

 Some things to do, and ideas for potential features:

 * Add OEmbed docs.
+* Add twig variable to access feed directly in templates.
 * Work out solution for scaling images.

 Brought to you by [Jonathan Melville](https://codemdd.io)